bobaka1/Rock-Paper-Scissors-By-Bobaka/README.md

 # Rock-Pape-Scissors-By-Bobaka
- A digital varsion of the classical game.
+ A digital version of the classical game.